anthonyserious/ganglia/README.md

 Parietal is a Node.js app which exposes a RESTful API for functions from the nifty [brain.js][brain] module.
 Parietal allows you to host multiple different neural networks, with persistence in mongodb.
 File-based persistence will be added "soon".

 ## Running
 To run Parietal, do `git clone https://github.com/anthonyserious/parietal.git` and `cd parietal`.
-Adjust variables as necessary in `config.yml`, then run `npm start`.
-To stop the server run `npm stop`.
+Adjust variables as necessary in `config.yml`, then run `node ./index.js`.

 ## Testing
 To test, run `npm test`.